SC stays Patna HC order directing Bihar DGP to produce Sahara Group chief Subrata Roy before it | Law-Order

 - India

-The Supreme Court Friday stayed the Patna High Court order directing the Director General of Police (DGP), Bihar, to produce Sahara Group chief Subrata Roy before it on May 16 in a matter in which it was said that some companies of the Group were not returning money to the investors.
+The Supreme Court Friday stayed the direction of the Patna High Court asking the Director General of Police (DGP), Bihar, to produce Sahara Group chief Subrata Roy before it on May 16 in a matter in which it was said that some companies of the Group were not returning money to the investors.

 The apex court also stayed the separate order passed by the high court which had on February 11 directed to add Sahara Credit Cooperative Societies Limited and Roy as opposite parties to a bail petition pending before it and later, directed him to personally appear before it.